ppteixeira/Conway-s-Game-of-Life/README.md

 ### Cell

-  Each cell is initialized with two parameters `row` and `column` that is their position on the board.
+  Each cell is initialized with three parameters `row`,`column` that are their position on the board, and `custom` that informs if the board is customised.

+  * Customised --> All cells will have an initial '@state' as `"OFF"`.
+  * Not customised --> Each cell will have a random value of `"ON"` or `"OFF"`

   Once they are created they wait for method calls to perform any action.

   Their first method called is `print_on_screen`, called by `Board.show_board`, that returns the character to be printed according to it's `@state` (`"ON"` || `"OFF"`).